-Our insolvency team were instructed to defend a winding up petition for a debt of over a quarter of a million pounds presented against our client company in the midst of the global pandemic following implementation of the Corporate Insolvency and Governance Act 2020.
-The petition was successfully dismissed with the award of costs on the indemnity basis.
+Our insolvency team were instructed to defend a winding up petition for a disputed debt of nearly a million pounds presented against our client company in the midst of the global pandemic following implementation of the Corporate Insolvency and Governance Act 2020.
+The aggressive petition was successfully dismissed with the award of costs on the indemnity basis.

 Creditor winding up petition presented in COVID-19